John Carmichael (composer): Biography

 John Carmichael was born in Melbourne in 1930.
 He studied piano with Margaret Schofield and in 1947 won a scholarship to the Melbourne Conservatorium of Music, where his teacher was Raymond Lambert.
 He also studied composition with Dorian Le Gallienne.
-Moving to Europe, he studied at the Paris Conservatoire with Marcel Ciampi and in London with Arthur Benjamin and Anthony Milner, a pupil of Mátyás Seiber.
-He wrote the music for Britain's Festival of Women during this period.
-He also wrote reviews and critiques for music magazines.
+Moving to Europe, he studied at the Paris Conservatoire with Marcel Ciampi and in London with Arthur Benjamin (whom he first met in Australia) and later with Anthony Milner, a pupil of Mátyás Seiber.

 Carmichael was a pioneer in the field of music therapy; he developed music teaching and music appreciation projects at Stoke Mandeville Hospital and Netherden Mental Hospital in Surrey, and worked for the Council for Music Therapy in London.
 Between 1958 and 1963, he was music director of the Spanish dance company Eduardo Y Navarra, during which time he became fascinated by Spanish folk idiom.
 He toured internationally with the group, including an Australian visit.

 Carmichael, who has lived in Chiswick since the 1960s, has maintained active connections with Australia despite being away for most of his professional life.
 In 2012 he was awarded the Order of Australia Medal 'for services to the Arts as composer and concert pianist'.
 His 90th birthday was celebrated there by a concert in Melbourne featuring the two piano concertos, Sea Changes and the Latin American Dances.